A Retirement Plan That Delivers Huge Tax Savings

 Defined Benefit Plans Offer a Number of Advantages

-- In this example, a 52-year old freelance consultant with an annual income of $450,000 can potentially cut his/her tax bill by close to $70,000 or over $80,000 in a single year by forming a Defined Benefit plan
+- In this example a 50-year old self-employed consultant with an annual income of $350,000 can potentially cut his tax bill by $60,000 or over $70,000 in a single year by forming a Defined Benefit plan.

 Rapid Wealth Creation.
 The assets you contribute to a DB plan grow tax-deferred.
 This growth, combined with the higher contribution limits for DB plans, allow you to build a large retirement fund more quickly than you could with other retirement plans.